Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - South Florida has covered the spread on two occasions this year.

-- The Bulls have been underdogs by 8.5 points or more four times this season and have covered the spread twice.
+- The Bulls have covered the spread twice this year when underdogs by 8.5 points or more (in four chances).

-- South Florida has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).
+- South Florida's games this year have eclipsed the over/under three times in five opportunities (60%).

-- This season the Bulls have seven turnovers, two fewer than the Golden Hurricane have takeaways (9).
+- The Bulls have turned the ball over seven times, two fewer times than the Golden Hurricane have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.